Hung Parliament – What Does This Mean For Brexit & Employment Rights?

 There is no doubt that his policies were extremely attractive to the young, many of whom registered to vote for the first time.
 They are rightly concerned about rising tuition fees and less rights in the workplace than ever before.

-We must remember that this government did more to weaken employees’ bargaining power than any other government.
+This government has done more to weaken employees’ bargaining power than any other government.

 Since the Tories came to power in 2010, after forming a coalition government with the Liberal Democrats, we have seen a huge erosion in workers’ rights.
 These include: